martincooney/PastVision/Readme.md

 imutils			helper functions

 Some useful files are:
-save-thermal-and-rgb-data.py		in /pastvision_rpi/				record raw data using the FLIR thermal camera/Raspberry Pi
+save-thermal-and-rgb-data.py		in /pastvision_rpi/				for recording raw data using the FLIR thermal camera/Raspberry Pi
-changeRawThermalToVideos.py		in /pastvision_rpi/				make videos from raw data
+changeRawThermalToVideos.py		in /pastvision_rpi/				for making videos from raw data
-findShiftParametersForThermalRGB.py 	in /pastvision_desktop/scripts/basic/		find the alignment between RGB and thermal data
+findShiftParametersForThermalRGB.py 	in /pastvision_desktop/scripts/basic/		for finding the alignment between RGB and thermal data
-findFrameNumbers.py 			in /pastvision_desktop/scripts/basic/		find frame numbers when events such as touches occur
+findFrameNumbers.py 			in /pastvision_desktop/scripts/basic/		for find frame numbers when events such as touches occur
-getAllFrames_objects.py			in /pastvision_desktop/scripts/objects/		extract frames at set time periods from the video
+getAllFrames_objects.py			in /pastvision_desktop/scripts/objects/		for extracting frames at set time periods from the video
-getAllDifferences_objects.py 		in /pastvision_desktop/scripts/objects/		detect heat traces on objects
+getAllDifferences_objects.py 		in /pastvision_desktop/scripts/objects/		for detecting heat traces on objects
-processTempResults_objects.py		in /pastvision_desktop/scripts/objects/		analysis of heat trace detection results
+processTempResults_objects.py		in /pastvision_desktop/scripts/objects/		for analysis of heat trace detection results
-getAllFrames_mouth.py			in /pastvision_desktop/scripts/mouth/		extract frames at set time periods from the video
+getAllFrames_mouth.py			in /pastvision_desktop/scripts/mouth/		for extracting frames at set time periods from the video
-getAllDifferences_mouth.py 		in /pastvision_desktop/scripts/mouth/		detect heat traces on people's lips
+getAllDifferences_mouth.py 		in /pastvision_desktop/scripts/mouth/		for detecting heat traces on people's lips
-processTempResults_mouth.py		in /pastvision_desktop/scripts/mouth/		analysis of heat trace detection results
+processTempResults_mouth.py		in /pastvision_desktop/scripts/mouth/		for analysis of heat trace detection results

 Dataset description:
 The dataset consists of RGB, thermal, and time stamp data, for touching objects (medicine packages) and drinking water.